Grifent/Grifent/README.md

 ### Hey! 👋
-⚡ I'm a 5th Year Electrical Engineering Student interested in Deep Learning and Robotics.<br>
+⚡ I'm a PhD student in a joint program with QUT and CSIRO.<br>
-✍️ I’m currently exploring Lidar Place Recognition and Image-Lidar Fusion.<br>
+✍️ I’m currently exploring Lidar Place Recognition in natural environments.<br>